Ovid/codegen-protection/README.md

         return $total;
     }

-    #>>> CodeGen::Protection::Perl 0.01.
+    #>>> CodeGen::Protection::Format::Perl 0.03.
 Do not touch any code between this and the start comment.
 Checksum: fa97a021bd70bf3b9fa3e52f203f2660

     1;

 However, later on I might realize that the `sum` function will happily try to sum things which are not numbers, so I want to fix that.
 I'll slurp the `My::Package` code into the `$existing_code` variable and then:

     my $perl = <<'END';
     use Scalar::Util 'looks_like_number';